sgtSong/Arbitrum_ERC20_constantProductAMM/README.md

 # Experimental ERC20 and DEX contract for testnet deployment
 Hardhat, node.js, foundry

 Follow this tutorial to download Dependecies, test & deploy the contracts : https://hardhat.org/docs/tutorial

 ERC20 with mintToOwner function, which allows to mint new tokens to Contract Deployer
 - contracts/Erc20Token.sol : OpenZeppelin ERC-20 with additional methods to mint new Token to Owner and permit Spender to use ERC-20

-DEX supports Uniswap V2 style constant-product AMM contracts(Factory, Pair contracts)
+DEX supporting Uniswap V2 style constant-product AMM contracts(Factory, Pair contracts)
 - contracts/Factory.sol : create new pair of ERC20 & track pairs
 - contracts/Pair.sol : add/remove liquidity, swap, track reserves and emit events